ivannissimrch/typeScriptPlayList/README.md

 ![app image](./src/assets/images/player.jpg)

 ![app image2](./src/assets/images/player2.jpg)
-TypeScript version of a PlayList App that allows you to create and store playlists on your Spotify account.
+This App allows you to create and store playlists on your Spotify account.
 It also provides a built-in music player to play the music right within the app.
 It requires a Spotify Premium account

 ## How it Works